mirror/dd-wrt/src/router/rsync/rsync.1.md

     This allows you to specify exactly what the rsync client outputs to the user on a per-update basis.
 The format is a text string containing embedded single-character escape sequences prefixed with a percent (%) character.
-A default format of "%n%L" is assumed if either `--info=name` or `-v` is specified (this tells you just the name of the file and, if the item is a link, where it points).
-For a full list of the possible escape characters, see the "`log format`" setting in the rsyncd.conf manpage.
+A default format of "%n%L" is assumed if either [`--info=name`](#opt) or [`-v`](#opt) is specified (this tells you just the name of the file and, if the item is a link, where it points).
+For a full list of the possible escape characters, see the [`log format`](rsyncd.conf.5#log_format) setting in the rsyncd.conf manpage.

-    Specifying the `--out-format` option implies the `--info=name` option, which will mention each file, dir, etc. that gets updated in a significant way (a transferred file, a recreated symlink/device, or a touched directory).
-In addition, if the itemize-changes escape (%i) is included in the string (e.g. if the `--itemize-changes` option was used), the logging of names increases to mention any item that is changed in any way (as long as the receiving side is at least 2.6.4).
-See the `--itemize-changes` option for a description of the output of "%i".
+    Specifying the `--out-format` option implies the [`--info=name`](#opt) option, which will mention each file, dir, etc. that gets updated in a significant way (a transferred file, a recreated symlink/device, or a touched directory).
+In addition, if the itemize-changes escape (%i) is included in the string (e.g. if the [`--itemize-changes`](#opt) option was used), the logging of names increases to mention any item that is changed in any way (as long as the receiving side is at least 2.6.4).
+See the [`--itemize-changes`](#opt) option for a description of the output of "%i".

     Rsync will output the out-format string prior to a file's transfer unless one of the transfer-statistic escapes is requested, in which case the logging is done at the end of the file's transfer.
-When this late logging is in effect and `--progress` is also specified, rsync will also output the name of the file being transferred prior to its progress information (followed, of course, by the out-format output).
+When this late logging is in effect and [`--progress`](#opt) is also specified, rsync will also output the name of the file being transferred prior to its progress information (followed, of course, by the out-format output).

 0.  `--log-file=FILE`